Advancement Selection Board Panel Members

 1. Senior Leaders: The Visionaries

 These individuals hold high-ranking positions within the organization and bring a strategic perspective to the board.
 They understand the organization's long-term goals and can assess how a candidate's skills and experience align with future needs.
-Senior leaders often look for evidence of leadership potential, strategic thinking, and the ability to adapt to changing circumstances.
+Plus, senior leaders often look for evidence of leadership potential, strategic thinking, and the ability to adapt to changing circumstances.
 Their focus is less on granular details of a candidate's past performance and more on their potential to contribute at a higher level.

 2. Subject Matter Experts (SMEs): The Evaluators